rahulbsw/LocationService/README.md

 ## sparksql-protobuf
    Helper module to get schema from protobuf java object and convert into spark `Row` object
 ## spark
+  Provide UDF for ip2Geolocation
+## flink
-  Provide UDF for ip3location
+Provide UDF for ip2Geolocation

-#How to build
+# How to build
 ```shell
 mvn clean install
 ```